Carnatic raga: Learning and performing

 When learning a raga, it is never enough just to know the basic scale of the raga.
-In fact, different ragas can sometimes have the same scales.
+Different ragas can sometimes have the same scales.
 For example, the raga pairs Bhairavi and Manji, Mayamalavagowla and Nadanamakriya, Bilahari and Mand, Shankarabharanam and Kurinji, among others, have exactly the same scale, but are clearly distinct ragas due to the way the notes and musical phrases are rendered.
-In addition, the scale of the raga often does not offer insight into some of the subtleties of the raga, such as usage of gamakas, anya swaras, and ragabhavam.
+In addition, the scale of the raga often does not offer insight into some of the subtleties of the raga, such as the usage of gamakas, anya swaras, and ragabhavam.
 This is especially true for heavier ragas like Yadhukula Kambodhi, Thodi, Sahana, Huseni, Varali, etc.

-An interesting case to observe is the similarity between the ragas Darbar and Nayaki.
+There is similarity between the ragas Darbar and Nayaki.
 Both are upanga janyas of the 22nd mela Kharaharapriya, and have similar patterns in both their ascending and descending scales.
-However the two ragas are distinctly different, especially where the usage of the gandhara and nishada are concerned.
-When singing Darbar, these swaras are rendered more quickly with gamaka, and shine especially well when jante prayogas are used in the descending.
+However, the two ragas are distinctly different, especially where the usage of the gandhara and nishada are concerned.
+When singing Darbar, these swaras are rendered more quickly with gamaka, and more pronounced when jante prayogas are used while descending.
 On the other hand, these swaras are more elongated in Nayaki, as illustrated in the pallavi of Muttusvami Dikshitar's famous composition, RanganayakamBhavayeham.

 The best way to learn a raga and account for all its subtleties, therefore, is to refer to compositions, which often contain a wealth of phrases that lend beauty to the raga.
 Before an artist attempts to sing a raga, he or she should be familiar with several compositions in that raga.
-He or she should have also listened to many different renderings of the raga by various artists, in order to get a better sense of how certain phrases can be applied.
+They should have also listened to many different renderings of the raga by various artists, in order to get a better sense of how certain phrases can be applied.